 Colour is of pre-eminence in my work whether it is a painting, a drawing or a felt wall-hanging.

-I have been a Felt-maker for nearly 25 years and a Painter for many more.
+I have been a Felt Artist for more than 25 years and a Painter for many more.
 I’ve been teaching Art and Craft classes since 1999.